Last revised: August 15, 2023

 San Francisco included the Santa Clara Valley in all of its splendor,

-surfside along the Pacific Ocean, and the Santa Margarita Range.
+surf-side along the Pacific Ocean, and the Santa Margarita Range.

-be witnessed right outside the windows of the Daylight.
+Essentially, many of the best views that California had to offer could be witnessed right outside the windows of the Daylight.
 While the views outside were spectacular, the services inside were just as good.

-created an open walkway space between them to look as if all three were
+This design removed the bulkheads between cars and created an open walkway space between them to look as if all three were one.
+On top of all of this the train was entirely air-conditioned, a rare treat in the late 1930s.

-According to the Southern Pacific's 1938 timetable the Daylight, listed as Trains #98 (southbound) and #99 (northbound), left San Francisco's 3rd Street Station at 8:15 am and arrive in Los Angeles by 6 pm that evening, clipping the Pacific coastline most of the way.

 The train also offered connecting service via Oakland and Fruitvale to San Jose.
 There were other experiences like it, especially if you loved the beach and warm weather.
 The train carried an average train speed of nearly 50 mph and could complete its trip in under 10 hours.

-|Read Down Time/Leave (Train #98)
+|Read Down Time/Leave (Train #98)||Milepost||Location||Read Up

 Time/Arrive (Train #99)